va3c/va3c.github.io/sample-file-guidelines.md

 Samples Guidelines
 ===

+The following are guidelines for producing sample files to use and enjoy wirthe the vA3C Viewer

+## Data formats

+Generally, sample files should follow that latest Three.js JSON format as published on the [Three.js Wiki]( https://github.com/mrdoob/three.js/wiki )

+Samples files should be tested using the [Three.js Editor]( http://mrdoob.github.io/three.js/editor/ ).

+If the sample loads and displays correctly in the Three.js Editor and the vA3C viewer then it's good to go.

+## Model Parameters

 Scale: at the scale they were produced

 * Note that the default box is 100 x 100 x 100
 * If you model is to be embedded with other models then it should display well in that box
 * Supply guidance on what scale - other than 1:1 you would like the viewer to use

 Origin

 * At the bottom lower left corner of the project is nice
-	* Especially if the model is an
+	* Especially if the model is to b inserted into another model
 * At the bottom center of the project is nice

 Rotation

-* use the model's grid
+* Use the model's grid
 * Supply guidance if not North/Siuth

 ## Copyrights
-* For project design
+* For project design: Name and contact information for the architect or designer.
-* For project model
+* For project models: Name and contactac informaton for the modeler.

 ## License

-* Creative Commonns for designs preferred
+* If not out of copyright, Creative Commons licence preferred

 * MIT License for code preferred

 ## Description

+A paragraph or two decsribing the special aspects or principles of the project in a text file would be nice

-### Built to what codes and regs
+* Built to what codes and regs

-### Provenance
+* Provenance / references to precedants
+* Where published

 ## BIM Considerations